Should you “fire” that difficult client?

 One of the things you get better at as your sales process improves is learning how to sign up only your most ideal clients – the ones who you most love working with, and with whom you get the best results.

 The argument here goes “Your work should be joyful and rewarding.
-You work for yourself now so you can choose who you work with”
+You work for yourself now so you can choose who you work with”.

 But should you really fire your difficult clients?

-I know for that if it wasn’t for my most difficult clients I simply wouldn’t have grown as a mentor and facilitator and be as good at helping people grow their businesses as I am today.
+I know for certain that if it wasn’t for my most difficult clients I simply wouldn’t have grown as a mentor and facilitator and be as good at helping people grow their businesses as I am today.
 I also wouldn’t have helped as many people get the results they so desperately wanted.

 My client Sarah is a great example:

-Sarah (name changed) is gifted practitioner who helps women break free from chronic health problems and fatigue using an intensive and powerful healing approach.
+Sarah (name changed) is a gifted practitioner who helps women break free from chronic health problems and fatigue using an intensive and powerful healing approach.

 Last year she enrolled an incredibly difficult client who caused her a lot of stress.
-Many would have advised her “Sarah, this one client is causing you so much stress that she’s not worth it, just get rid of her so you can focus your energy on attracting clients who are easier to work with”.
+There are many who would have advised her “Sarah, this one client is causing you so much stress that she’s not worth it, just get rid of her so you can focus your energy on attracting clients who are easier to work with”.
 But what they would have missed was just how this client was giving her important lessons that were going to form the foundation of her future business.

-This “problem” client was in fact her teacher.
-Helping her to become a more effective practitioner – not just for this client but for all the clients to come – in a way that no theoretical training course could have done.
+The client helped her to become a more effective practitioner – not just for this client but for all the clients to come – in a way that no theoretical training course could have done.

 Start by asking yourself: